-Start a new holiday tradition by planting one of these gorgeous evergreen options in a nice container to display it as a holiday specimen year after year.
+Start a new holiday tradition by planting one of these gorgeous evergreen options in a nice container.
+Display it as a holiday specimen year after year.
 Or combine it with other perennials to create a holiday container that lasts.
-If you choose a plant that is cold-hardy enough for your zone, you can move it to your front entry after the holidays and then plant it in the spring (sizes to expect at maturity are listed so you can plan accordingly).
-Plus, all of these would make an exceptional, lasting holiday gift that can last for decades — just wrap a string of lights around it or tie a large ribbon around the container to create a festive gift.
+If you choose a plant that is cold-hardy enough for your zone.
+You can move it to your front entry after the holidays.
+Then plant it in the spring (sizes to expect at maturity are listed so you can plan accordingly).
+Plus, all of these would make an exceptional, lasting holiday gift that can last for decades.
+Just wrap a string of lights around it.
+Or, tie a large ribbon around the container to create a festive gift.

 Share your fun, funky, and unique "Christmas trees" with us this season on social media by tagging us @MonroviaPlants.
 We can't wait to see what you decide on!

 Our Favorite Evergreen Shrubs to Use as Small Holiday Trees

 Evergreen shrubs make for great holiday decor, especially when they have aromatic leaves, a pyramidal form, or dramatic foliage.
 Using a shrub instead of a coniferous tree is not only a great conversation starter.
 But, also the perfect way to plan for the future.
 Use these as container specimens or plant in the garden for continued enjoyment.

 Pictured: Little Ragu® Sweet Bay is a compact, aromatic shrub or small tree that pulls double duty for the holidays.
 Use the leaves to flavor soups and sauces.
 Use the plant as a miniature Christmas tree in its pyramidal topiary form.
 Thrives in containers, making it a great perennial holiday tree option.
 Up to 6' tall and wide.
 (Zones 8-11)